diegotty/obsidian_notes/year 3, semester 1/cybersecurity/06 - database security.md

 >[!info] DBMS architecture
 ![[Pasted image 20251129163905.png]]
 ## SQL injection attacks
-*SQLi* (*SQL intejction*) attacks are one of the most prevalent and dangerous network-based security threats
+*SQLi* (*SQL intejction*) attacks are one of the most prevalent and dangerous network-based security threats, and they are designed to exploit the nature of web application pages by sending malicious SQL commands to the database server.
+- the most common attack goal is the bulk extraction of data, but it can also be to modify or delete data, execute arbitrary OS commands, or to laungh DoS attacks they work by prematurely terminating a text string and appending a new command, and terminating the injected string with a comment mark `- -`
+### injection techniques